Oregon CHL Renewal Guide 2026: How to Renew Your Concealed Carry License

 Do You Need New Training?

-- Must complete handgun safety training again
+- You must complete handgun safety training again

-- Same requirements as initial application (ORS 166.291)
+- Same requirements as the first time (ORS 166.291)

-- Online training accepted
+- Online training is accepted

 - Full training required